abdul-muyeed/BookStore-MERN/README.md

 - Axios for API requests
 - Material-UI components
 - React Router for navigation
-- Context API for state management
+- Redux Toolkit for state management
+- Tailwind CSS for styling
+- Chart.js for data visualization
+- Firebase for authentication and storage

 ### Backend
 - Node.js